HassiumTeam/Hassium/docs/Introduction.md

 ```

 As you can see, this code is really long and boring, and if you wanted to iterate to 100 it would take
 a LONG time to code.
 Let's revisit this program with while loops.
-NumPrgm.hs:
+NumPrgm.has:
 ```
 $SUMMARY: Increments and displays 1-10$